blackboard/anthologydevdocs/docs/blackboard/rest-apis/learn-intro-[review].md

 ## API Documentation and Examples

-Anthology provides comprehensive [REST API documentation](https://developer.anthology.com/portal/displayApi/Learn) that describes the various endpoints, request and response formats, and authentication methods that are available.
+Blackboard provides comprehensive [REST API documentation](https://developer.blackboard.com/portal/displayApi/Learn) that describes the various endpoints, request and response formats, and authentication methods that are available.
 The documentation on this site includes examples and code snippets to help you get started with using the REST APIs in your integrations.

 Also provided is a [github repo](https://github.com/search?q=org%3Ablackboard+blackboard%2FBBDN-) containing useful application code for getting started.